SimonM0/things-I-wish-I-knew-as-a-swift-beginner/README.md

 ```

 ## 8. How to use reduce in swift
-Reduce in swift isn't hard, it's just different.
+Reduce in swift isn't hard, it's just a different syntax as pointed out by [/u/and_roman](https://www.reddit.com/user/and_roman).
 I wasted quite alot of time because the stuff I found had rather convoluted examples.
 So here's a simple example of concatenating hello world in Javascript and how the same thing can be done in Swift.
 ```javascript
 // Javascript version
 const helloWorldArray = ["Hello", "World"];